 Annulment Ground of- Concealed Divorce

-If your spouse did not disclose that he or she had been divorced previously then you have a limited opportunity with which to request an annulment of the marriage.
+If your spouse did not disclose that they had been divorced previously, then you have a limited opportunity with which to request an annulment of the marriage.

-If your spouse got their divorce fewer than thirty days prior to your marriage then you have a shot to get an annulment.
-However, there are three additional circumstances that must be met:
+If your spouse got their divorce fewer than thirty days before your marriage, then you have a shot at getting an annulment.
+However, three additional circumstances must be met:

-- You must not have known about the divorce prior to your marriage and it must be shown that a reasonably prudent person would not have known about the divorce
+- You must not have known about the divorce before your marriage, and it must be shown that a reasonably prudent person would not have known about the divorce

-- You must then file for an annulment within one year’s time of your marriage having begun
+- You must then file for an annulment within one year of your marriage having begun

 Annulment Ground of- Mental Incapacity

-Mental incapacitation is the next way that a marriage in Texas may be annulled.
-You or your spouse can attempt to argue to a judge that you lacked the ability to consent to the marriage or even understand what was occurring at the time you and your spouse became married.
+Mental incapacitation is the following way that marriage in Texas may be annulled.
+You or your spouse can attempt to argue to a judge that you could not consent to the wedding or even understand what was occurring at the time you and your spouse became married.

-Likewise, if it is your spouse who suffers from the mental incapacitation, you may bring the annulment proceeding if you can show that you did not know of your partner’s mental state prior to the marriage nor would a reasonably prudent person have the ability to know of the incapacitation at the time the marriage took place.
+Likewise, suppose it is your spouse who suffers from mental incapacitation.
+In that case, you may bring the annulment proceeding if you can show that you did not know of your partner's mental state before the marriage, nor would a reasonably prudent person have the ability to tell of the incapacitation at the time the wedding took place.

 Again- and stop me if you've heard this before- you and your spouse cannot have lived together after the discovery of the mental incapacitation.

-If you are the spouse with the mental incapacity and you live with your spouse during a time that you were able to understand that you were married then an annulment may not be possible.
+If you are the spouse with mental incapacity and you live with your spouse when you were able to understand that you were married, then an annulment may not be possible.

 Annulment Ground of- Under Influence of Alcohol or Drugs

-Finally, you can be successful in an annulment petition if you show that you were unable to provide consent to the marriage due to your having been under the influence of drugs or alcohol at the time of the exchange of vows.
+Finally, you can be successful in an annulment petition if you show that you could not provide consent to the marriage due to your having been under the influence of drugs or alcohol at the time of the exchange of vows.

-Once you are no longer intoxicated you must take steps to remove yourself from the residence that you shared with your spouse or you risk being unsuccessful in your annulment attempt.
+Once you are no longer intoxicated, you must take steps to remove yourself from the residence you shared with your spouse or risk being unsuccessful in your annulment attempt.

 Takeaways from these posts on annulments in Texas family law

-By the end of my conversation with the woman in our office, I was able to tell her that it appeared that she did have grounds to seek an annulment due to her having been intoxicated at the time she got married.
+By the end of my conversation with the woman in our office, I told her that it appeared that she did have grounds to seek an annulment due to her having been intoxicated when she got married.

-Otherwise, if you do, you may qualify instead as common law spouses thus invalidating any justifications for the annulment in the eyes of a judge.
-Recognizing the grounds for an annulment is important, but then acting in the correct way after that recognition can be just as crucial for you.
+Otherwise, if you do, you may qualify instead as common-law spouses, thus invalidating any justifications for the annulment in the eyes of a judge.
+Recognizing the grounds for an annulment is essential, but acting correctly after that recognition can be crucial for you.